AugurProject/augur/README.md

 > EthRPC.invoke(tx)
 44242
 ```
+(For people with no fire in their souls, `execute` and `run` are both aliases for `invoke`.)
 The function called here `double(22121)` simply doubles its input argument, so the result is as expected.
 The transaction fields are as follows:
 ```
 Required:
     - to: <contract address> (hexstring)